4math2379/CraftingChain-/README.md

 ### Abstract [Pre-Alpha development]

-Players can buy some tools named *Facilities*.
+Players can buy some tools named *Facilities*. 🏭

-Only one Kind of Facilities per player.
+Only one type of facility can be own per player.

 | Tool           | Staking Bonus  | Bonus |
 | ---------------|:--------------:| -----:|